“All the works of man have their origin in creative fantasy.” – C.G. Jung

 The same might be said for making the world a happier place: start with yourself.
 Decide to be a happier person.

 But can one simply decide to be happier?
-Or, looking at the subject from an even more practical perspective, can one approach something as elusive as happiness as… Read more
+Or, looking at the subject from an even more practical perspective, can one approach something as elusive as happiness as a self-improvement … Read more

 Part 3: Twilight of the Gods